Mary O'Donoghue: Life and career

 Mary O'Donoghue grew up in County Clare, Ireland.

 She is professor of English in the Arts and Humanities division at Babson College, Massachusetts and senior fiction editor at the literary journal AGNI.
 In 2023 she held the Heimbold Chair of Irish Studies at Villanova University.

 Writings

 Her short story collection The Hour After Happy Hour is published by Stinging Fly Press (2023); her novel Before the House Burns] appeared in 2010.

 Her short stories have been published in Granta, SUBTROPICS, Georgia Review, Irish Times, Kenyon Review, The Common, Dublin Review, and elsewhere.

-Her poetry collections are Tulle (2001) and Among These Winters (2007).
+Her poetry collections are Tulle (2001) and ' (2007).
 Her translations of Irish-language poet Seán Ó Ríordáin appeared in Selected Poems from Yale University Press (Margellos World Republic of Letters) in 2014.
 Across several years and bilingual volumes, she has collaborated with Louis de Paor on translations of his poetry, most recently The Brindled Cat and the Nightingale’s Tongue (Bloodaxe Books, 2014).